Pixel Code

 The process of spouse selection should be a healthy balance between the freedom of choice of the would-be-spouses.
 And consideration of the influence and approval of their parents.
 The freedom of choice of those who wish to get married should not rule the influence and approval of the parents.
 Nor should the parents ignore the wishes and consent of the spouses to be?

-After the age of a teen, a male who is Baligh and sane has full rights to decide about his own marriage.
+After the age of teen, a Baligh and sane male has full rights to decide about his own marriage.
 However, if a father refuses the proposal of a suitable man for no valid reason, then the religious judge can override this decision.

 Marriage is a union between two people and their families.
-Therefore, parents need to understand the needs of their children.
-Therefore, parents allow them to be with suitable spouses of their choice.
+Therefore, parents need to understand their children’s needs and allow them to marry suitable spouses of their choice.

 Hazrat Muhammad (S.A.W.W) said: